The Double Ratchet Algorithm

 return DECRYPT(mk, ciphertext, CONCAT(AD, header))

-def TrySkippedMessageKeys(state, header, ciphertext, AD):
+def TrySkippedMessageKeys(state, header):

 if (header.dh, header.n) in state.MKSKIPPED: